lepidus/dataversePlugin/README.md

 ### Integration Tests

-Creates a cypress.env.json file in root of the PKP Appplication directory, with the following environment variables:
+Creates a cypress.env.json file in root of the PKP Application directory, with the following environment variables:
 - baseUrl
 - adminUser
 - adminPassword